The Episcopal Church

 In December 2011, the Reverend William R. “Bill” Easterling was called to be our interim priest, preaching his first sermon at the Redeemer on December 11th.
 Later in the year, he was called to be our rector and was installed on September 20, 2012, as the Eighth rector by the Right Rev. Jacob W. Owensby, Fourth Bishop of the Western Diocese of Louisiana.
 Fr.
 Easterling retired in July of 2019.
 In 2019, Redeemer completed a re-fresh of their website, with church member Kevin Hawkins designing the website as well as adding new photography.
 The website can be found online at www.rustonredeemer.org.

 In November of 2019, the Reverend R Christopher Heying was called as our Ninth rector.
 Fr.
 Heying’s first Sunday was November 3rd, and he was officially installed as our rector on January 30, 2020, by the Right Rev. Jacob W. Owensby.
 During Fr.
 Heying’s tenure as our rector the world was plagued by the Covid-19 virus.
 Services were shut down for several months.
 During this quarantine, services were streamed Live on Facebook and have continued since.
-A YouTube channel was established to offer online in-depth bible study videos on-line as well as Episcopal traditions.
-This on-line ministry has expanded our presence outside the walls of the church.
+A YouTube channel was established to offer online in-depth bible study videos.
+This online ministry has expanded our presence outside the walls of the church.

 Fr.
 Heying resigned February 15, 2021.
 After his departure, the vestry called the Reverend Frank W. Hughes to be our Priest-in-Residence until such time as the church can call a full-time rector.
 Fr.
 Hughes has been instrumental in Redeemer expanding our YouTube channel (Search YouTube.com for Ruston Redeemer).
 He has posted videos on the following: the Gospel According to Matthew, the Coming of Christ, Liturgical colors, Christianity 101 & 102, the Gospel According to Mark, and many other topics.